French Young Innovative Company (JEI) Status 2026: Conditions, Tax Exemptions, Research Tax Credit Overlap and JEC Comparison

 Case 1: Parisian SaaS company, 12 employees, R&D at 25% of costs#

-Outcome: all standard JEI conditions are met.
-Hayot Expertise supports the preparation of the R&D documentation, the DSN declaration with the correct exemption code, and drafts a tax ruling to secure the position before the first projected profitable year (expected in year 5).
-The employer contribution saving on 8 R&D FTEs amounts to approximately EUR 40,000 per year.
+Outcome: all standard JEI conditions are met, the 25% ratio exceeding the 20% threshold.
+Hayot Expertise supports the preparation of the R&D documentation, the DSN declaration with the correct exemption code, and drafts a tax ruling to secure the position.

 Case 2: Parisian DeepTech company, 5 people, R&D at 60% of costs#

-A 5-researcher DeepTech startup (advanced materials for energy storage) devotes over 60% of its costs to pure R&D. It is a spin-off from a Parisian engineering school, incorporated 2 years ago.
+A 5-researcher DeepTech startup (advanced materials for energy storage) devotes over 60% of its costs to pure R&D. It is a spin-off from a Parisian engineering school, incorporated 2 years ago, therefore in 2024.

 Exiting JEI status: planning the transition#